justinchiao/redditScraper/readme.md

 ## What it does
 This program will take a list of subreddits and a list of words and search each word in each subreddit.
 I will then take the top n results, sort method and n set by user, and scrape the post and comment text.
 User can set a maximum number of comments to scrape.
-Last, a word frequency list will be output.
+Last, word frequency lists and wordcloud will be output.

 ## Requirements:
 1. requests